jacobvarner/hoops-jacobvarner/_posts/2020-11-16-2020-2021-sec-basketball-team-previews-tennessee-volunteers.md

 ### Newcomers

-Rick Barnes has already made Tennessee nationally relevant and won a regular season SEC championship, but he's done that all with just one 5-star prospect, Josiah-Jordan James last season.
+Rick Barnes has already made Tennessee nationally relevant and won a regular-season SEC championship, but he's done that all with just one 5-star prospect, Josiah-Jordan James last season.
 Now he'll double that number in one class with the addition of Jaden Springer and Keon Johnson.
 Both highly rated freshmen will still have plenty of opportunities to contribute and show what they can bring to college basketball, but they also have the benefit of not being heavily relied on since they're joining an already talented team.

 Along with the two 5-stars, Tennessee also adds more experience with Victor Bailey Jr. and E.J.
 Anosike.
 Bailey Jr. has already had a year in Knoxville to learn the program and Anosike will provide more depth in the front-court as he takes the step up from the Northeast Conference to the SEC.